prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/prysm-usage/web-interface.md

 To launch the web interface, you will need to restart your validator client from step 1 with the `--web` flag.
 This will allow you to access the web interface by default on `http://localhost:7500` if running on the same computer as your validator client and using `prysm.sh`, `prysm.bat` or building from source.

 Prysm protects web users with a special URL for authentication instead of requiring the user to remember a password.
-The URL can be retreived in the terminal logs where the `validator --web` command was run. please copy it into a web browser to intialize the website with authentication.
+The URL can be retrieved in the terminal logs where the `validator --web` command was run. please copy it into a web browser to initialize the website with authentication.
 The base url `http://127.0.0.1:7500` or `http://localhost:7500` may differ based on your own validator settings.

 example of URL in logs

 ```
-[2021-10-21 14:07:28]  INFO rpc: Once your validator process is runinng, navigate to the link below to authenticate with the Prysm web interface
+[2021-10-21 14:07:28]  INFO rpc: Once your validator process is running, navigate to the link below to authenticate with the Prysm web interface
 [2021-10-21 14:07:28]  INFO rpc: http://127.0.0.1:7500/initialize?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2MzQzMzIyOTJ9.EgkawrXjxSkO26FcwuiB6IFI-KUMyLAc9FKkuLOTHl8&expiration=1634332292
 ```
 :::tip Print your unique authentication URL again